TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Setting the page TSconfig globally
 ==================================

-.. versionadded:: 12.0
-   Starting with TYPO3 v12.0 page TSconfig in a file named :file:`Configuration/page.tsconfig` in an extension is automatically loaded during build time.

 Global page TSconfig should be stored within an extension, usually a sitepackage extension.
 The content of the file :file:`Configuration/page.tsconfig` within an extension is automatically loaded during build time.